AshridgeTechnologies/elemento/design/Preview Firebase config.md

 - Preview will normally be used before deploy, so web app will not be there
 - Preview does not have an access token - it uses a separate password
 - You only need to create the default web app once, and the config once if store it
+- If client code asks for config at /, this needs to be redirected by service worker
+- Must prevent private settings eg preview password from being downloaded

 Possibilities
 -------------